smoreno7/OverTheWire-Bandit-WriteUp-Level-19---20/README.md

 # OverTheWire-Bandit-WriteUp-Level-19---20
 ## Objectives:
-Understand how special permissions work on Linux systems (specifically the SUID) and demonstrate how a misconfigured binary can be exploited to execute commands with elevated privileges and access restricted files.
+Understand how special permissions work on Linux systems (specifically the SUID bit) and demonstrate how a misconfigured binary can be exploited to execute commands with elevated privileges and access restricted files.
 The objective of this level is to find the password located in */etc/bandit* pass using the SUID.

+# Instructions:
 ### Step 1:
 First we look at the contents of the directory *~* using the command:
 ```